apptainer/singularity-userdocs/singularity_and_docker.rst

                     ||----w |
                     ||     ||

 Here ``docker`` is prepended to ensure that the ``run`` command of Singularity is instructed to boostrap container creation based upon this Docker image, thus creating a complete URI for Singularity.
 Singularity subsequently downloads :ref:`all the OCI blobs that comprise this image <sec:oci_overview>`, and converts them into a *single* SIF file - the native format for Singularity containers.
-Because this image from the Docker Hub is cached locally in the ``$HOME/.singularity/cache/oci-tmp/<org.opencontainers.image.ref.name>/lolcow_latest.sif`` directory, where ``<org.opencontainers.image.ref.name>`` will be replaced by the appropriate hash for the container, the image does not need to be downloaded again (from the Docker Hub) the next time a Singularity ``run`` is executed.
+Because this image from Docker Hub is cached locally in the ``$HOME/.singularity/cache/oci-tmp/<org.opencontainers.image.ref.name>/lolcow_latest.sif`` directory, where ``<org.opencontainers.image.ref.name>`` will be replaced by the appropriate hash for the container, the image does not need to be downloaded again (from Docker Hub) the next time a Singularity ``run`` is executed.
 In other words, the cached copy is sensibly reused:

 .. code-block:: none